etlegacy/etlegacy-docs/cvars.rst

 List of CVARs
 ===================

 Enemy Territory: Legacy, just like the original Wolfenstein: Enemy Territory, offers a wide range of console variables, so-called *CVARs*.
 These are options that can be used to customize the game's behaviour, setup and appearance to accommodate the player's needs or preferences.
-They can be set from inside a configuration file _(.cfg)_ , the command line or, in most cases from the console.
-For help on how to use and set CVARs, please refer to the [[FAQ_(new)#How-can-I-customize-my-game| "How can I customize my game?"]] section in the [[FAQ_(new)|FAQ]].
+Most can be set from the menu.
+But all can be set from inside a configuration file _(.cfg)_ , the command line or, in most cases from the console.

+Version goes here:

 .. contents:: `Table of contents`
    :depth: 1